 Justia Health Law Opinion SummariesArticles Posted in California Courts of Appeal

-Alborzi v.
-University of Southern California
+Kernan v.
+Regents of the University of California

 On November 4, 2016, Kernan had an External Cephalic Version (ECV) procedure to rotate her healthy 39-week fetus from a breech position.
 The hospital recorded the ECV as successful.
 Post-procedure fetal monitoring was “reassuring.”
 The next day, Kernan could not detect fetal movement and returned to the hospital.
 After an ultrasound, doctors informed Kernan that she had suffered an intrauterine fetal demise and that they could not determine the cause of death.
 They noted that nothing in the literature linked ECV with fetal demise.
 Kernan delivered a stillborn baby on November 7.
 The delivery doctor, Vargas, told Kernan that he could not see any indicators as to why Kernan’s baby died.
 Kernan eventually ordered an autopsy.
 After months of delay due to Dr. Vargas not responding to Kernan’s requests to review the autopsy report with her, Kernan met with Dr. Kerns on July 10, 2017, and learned that doctors had discussed her case during a morbidity and mortality conference.
 Kernan claims she first became subjectively suspicious of medical negligence during that meeting.
 On November 6, 2017, Kernan served notice of her intention to file suit.
 Within 90 days, she filed her negligence complaint.The court rejected the suit as time-barred under Code of Civil Procedure 340.5’s one-year limitations period.
 The court of appeal reversed.
 The hospital’s records demonstrate that reasonable minds could differ as to whether Kernan should have suspected negligent performance of the ECV on November 5, 2016.
 View "Kernan v.
 Regents of the University of California" on Justia Law